Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Harmony/Robin.md

 - Kafka: Eg: Kafka | Black Swan | Robin | Huohuo
 - DHIL: eg: DHIL | Robin | Ruan Mei / Sparkle | Gallagher

-**If you don't want to use a sustain character and are wondering what you could use, you should ask in <#1108990029365264444>.**

 ## 10. Important Things to Note:
 *These are things we didn't think fit into other sections and/or don't a dedicated section of their own.*